BestTimesToVisit.com Logo

 Getting Around Perth, Australia

-Cost:Metered taxi fares start around $4.50, with per-kilometer charges thereafter.
-Ride-sharing prices vary based on demand, but are often competitive with taxis.
+Cost:Taxis start with a flagfall of around $4.50, plus per-kilometer charges.
+Ride-sharing prices vary based on demand but are generally competitive.

 Cycling

-Perth is increasingly becoming a cycle-friendly city, with dedicated bike paths along the Swan River and through many inner-city suburbs.
-It's a great way to explore at your own pace, especially in the CBD and surrounding parklands.
+Perth is becoming increasingly bike-friendly, with dedicated cycle paths along the Swan River and through the city.
+Bike hire is available, and it's a great way to explore the foreshore and parks at your own pace.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.